jinshuyi/Hot_Potato_Game/README.md

 Gracefully shut down the game by instructing all players to terminate.

 ### Responsibilities of the Player
-Maintain three socket connections for communication:
+1.Maintain three socket connections for communication:
 	One with the left neighbor.
 	One with the right neighbor.
 	One with the ringmaster.
-Continuously listen on all three channels since the potato or game-related messages may arrive from any of them.
+2.Continuously listen on all three channels since the potato or game-related messages may arrive from any of them.
-Appropriately process received messages according to the game rules.
+3.Appropriately process received messages according to the game rules.